elavoie/pull-lend-stream/README.md

   8.1 *lender.sink* has not been called yet (lender is not connected to an
     upstream source);
   8.2 *lender.source* was aborted;
-  8.3 all available values have been borrowed and all results have been sourced
+  8.3 all available values have been borrowed and all results have been sourced.
+9. *subStream.close(?err)* ends the corresponding *subStream* with the error *err* if present, or with *true* otherwise.

 Expectations on the sub-streams
 ===============================

-1. Sub-streams should only produce a single result for each value read (currently unenfored, behaviour is unspecified if the constraint is not respected).
-2. Sub-streams should correctly close when *subStream.source* aborts and the event should propagate to their sink.
+1. Sub-streams should correctly close when *subStream.source* aborts and the event should propagate to their sink.
 Otherwise it will indefinitely prevent the lender from closing (Prop.
 4).